bitfocus/companion-module-renewedvision-propresenter/HELP.md

 Stage Display Message | Shows the message on the stage display output Stage Display Hide Message | Removes the stage display message Stage Display Layout | Sets the stage display layout.
-Index is a 0-based number (in the order shown in ProPresenter)
+Index is a 0-based number (in the order shown in ProPresenter) Toggle Stage Display Layout | You can use this action to toggle (swap) between two selected stage display layouts.
+Enter two indexes and when this action is run the stage display layout will toggle back and forth.
+If neither of these layouts is active when this action is run, the first will will be selected.

+**Tip: Intuitive stage display toggle.**
+If you regularly use two stage display layouts, you can setup a button with the "Toggle Stage Display Layout" and set it's text title to $(propresenter:current_stage_display_name) so it will always display the active stage display layout and when pressed it will toggle between your two chosen layouts.

 ## Clocks (Timers)
 Command | Description